BouchardLab/pyuoi/paper/paper.md

 The key mathematical idea underlying UoI is to perform model selection through intersection (compressive) operations and model estimation through union (expansive) operations, in that order.
+This separation of parameter selection and estimation provides selection profiles that are more robust and parameter estimates that have less bias.
+This can be contrasted with a typical Lasso fit wherein parameter selection and estimation are performed simultaneously.
+The Lasso procedure can lead to selection profiles that are not robust to data resampling and estimates that are biased by the penalty on $\beta$.
 For UoI~Lasso~, the procedure is as follows (see Algorithm 1 for a more detailed pseudocode):

-* **Model Selection:** For each $\lambda_j$, generate Lasso estimates on $N_S$ resamples of the data (Line 2).
+* **Model Selection:** For each $\lambda_j$ in the Lasso path, generate estimates on $N_S$ resamples of the data (Line 2).
 The support $S_j$ (i.e., the set of non-zero parameters) for $\lambda_j$ consists of the features that persist in all model fits across the resamples (i.e., through an intersection) (Line 7).
 * **Model Estimation:** For each support $S_j$, perform Ordinary Least Squares (OLS) on $N_E$ resamples of the data.
-The final model is obtained by averaging (i.e., unionizing) across the supports chosen according to some model selection criteria, such as optimally predicting on held-out data for each resample (Lines 15-16).
+The final model is obtained by averaging (i.e., taking the union) across the supports chosen according to some model selection criteria for each resample (Lines 15-16).
+The model selection criteria can be prediction quality on held-out data or penalized likelihood methods (e.g., AIC or BIC).

 Thus, the selection module ensures that, for each $\lambda_j$, only features that are stable to perturbations in the data (resamples) are allowed in the support $S_j$.
-Meanwhile, the estimation module ensures that only the predictive supports are averaged together in the final model.
+This provides a family of resample-stable model supports with varying levels of sparsity due to $\lambda_j$ that can be used in estimation.
+Then, the estimation module ensures that the most predictive supports per resample are averaged together in the final model.
+The estimation module uses OLS rather than Lasso to provide parameter estimates with low bias.
 The degree of feature compression via intersections (quantified by $N_S$) and the degree of feature expansion via unions (quantified by $N_E$) can be balanced to maximize prediction accuracy for the response variable $y$.

 \begin{algorithm}[t]